|

 bitches

-and
+and neutering

-all
+all but

-the
+the most

 promising